 ok.– products used to only be available in the k kiosk format.
 Since then they have been gradually rolled out to avec, Press & Books, U Store, Cigo, Service Store DB in Germany and, most recently, BackWerk.
 Valora is taking a similar approach to Caffè Spettacolo coffee.
 Besides the around 30 Caffè Spettacolo sales outlets in Switzerland, the brand is present as coffee modules in more than 600 Valora stores and at k kiosk, avec and Press & Books.
 In this way, Valora has created a substantial alternative to the classic brand products.

 Another advantage of efficient in-house production via an integrated value chain is that Valora controls the product and service quality from A to Z. In-house production and logistics also make it easier to meet the important demand for more fresh products by producing or processing in the store itself.
 That is another unique selling point for Valora, one example being its BackWerk shops, where over 40% of the products are made fresh in the store.

 Valora’s financial figures show the extent to which the company is targeting stronger vertical integration.
-It currently earns 23% of its gross profit through own brands.
-14% is accounted for by Ditsch and Brezelkönig baked goods in B2C and B2B, with 4% coming from ok.– and 3% from Caffè Spettacolo.
-The avec format, which was fully overhauled in 2018, also buys into this trend.
+It earned 24,4% of its gross profit through own brands in 2019 with Ditsch and Brezelkönig baked goods accounting for the biggest share.
+The fully overhauled avec format also buys into this trend.